Dbliss/MicrosoftTeamsEquivalent/assumptions.md

 4. If an invalid authUserId is passed to channelJoinV1 the function will return {error: 'error'}

 5. If an invalid authUserId is passed to userProfileV1 the function will return {error: 'error'}

+6. An invalid email string is when there is no "@" or "." in the email string parameter